iknowjason/GHOSTSPlayground/README.md

 ### Elastic Search Linux Server

-The Elastic Linux server system includes Kibana and is built on an Ubuntu Linux 22.04 AMI automatically using ```user-data``` feature of AWS to bootstrap the services.
+The Elastic Search Linux server system includes Kibana and is built on an Ubuntu Linux 22.04 AMI automatically using ```user-data``` feature of AWS to bootstrap the services.
 The following local project files are important for customization:

 | File        | Description  |
 | ------------- |:-------------:|